The conversation went something like this…

 Junior replaced my Volkswagen’s harmonic balancer – a device that attaches to the front end of an engine’s crankshaft and is used to reduce and absorb the vibrations produced by the engine.
 Reducing the engine’s vibrations is vital to the life of an engine.

-Thankfully no animals (or husbands) were harmed.
+Thankfully, no animals or husbands were harmed in order to write this blog post.
 When I get wigged out, to this day I still say, “I think it’s my harmonic balancer.”

 WRite wHere I’m supposed to be – A noisy car gave me reason to think about what I do to balance my daily life.
 Reducing my head’s vibrations is vital to the life of my spirit.